A wide-angle formulation of foreground filters for HI intensity mapping: Conclusion and outlook

-RK and RM acknowledge support from the South African Radio Astronomy Observatory and National Research Foundation (Grant No. 75415).
-This work used the HPC facilities at IIT Mandi and at South African Centre for High Performance Computing, under the project {\em Cosmology with Radio Telescopes}, ASTRO-0945.
-We thank Mario Ballardini, William Matthewson, Prabhakar Tiwari, Sandeep and Richa for useful discussions.
-This paper used python packages \texttt{scipy}, \texttt{astropy} and \texttt{camb}.
+{\bf Acknowledgments}\\ We thank Mario Ballardini, William Matthewson, Adrian Liu, Prabhakar Tiwari, Sandeep Kushwah and Richa Garg for useful comments and discussions, {and the anonymous reviewer for comments that helped to improve the paper}.
+The authors acknowledge support from the South African Radio Astronomy Observatory and National Research Foundation (Grant No. 75415).
+We used the HPC facilities at IIT Mandi (Grant No IITM/SG/DIS-ROS-SPA/111) and at the South African Centre for High Performance Computing (under the project {\em Cosmology with Radio Telescopes}, ASTRO-0945), the code \texttt{Class}, and the python packages \texttt{scipy}, \texttt{astropy} and \texttt{Camb}.